The Spark Award for Oregon Artists

 • The program invests in the overall creative development of artists rather than focusing on particular projects.

-• This funding is to support artists at a midpoint of their career during a crucial phase of their artistic growth.
+• This funding is to support midcareer artists during a crucial phase of their artistic growth.

 Daxion Gandyu on Unsplash